Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which areas in Barcelona do local residents consider the most desirable to live?

-- Vila de Gracia: strong community identity, independent shops, and lively plazas for socializing
+- Vila de Gracia: a strong sense of community, local shops, and lively public squares.

 Which neighborhoods in Barcelona have the best reputation among expat communities?

-The Barcelona neighborhoods with the strongest reputation among expats are Dreta de l'Eixample and Antiga Esquerra de l'Eixample, Sant Antoni, Vila de Gracia, and Poblenou along with Diagonal Mar.
+The Barcelona neighborhoods with the best reputation among expat communities are Dreta de l'Eixample and Antiga Esquerra de l'Eixample, Sant Antoni, Vila de Gracia, and Poblenou along with Diagonal Mar.

-- Poblenou and Diagonal Mar: modern apartments with lifts, beach access, and tech company offices
+- Poblenou and Diagonal Mar: modern apartments with lifts and amenities, plus proximity to the beach and 22@ coworking spaces.

 Which areas in Barcelona do locals say are overhyped by foreign buyers?

-The Barcelona areas that locals most commonly consider overhyped by foreign buyers are La Barceloneta, the Gothic Quarter in Ciutat Vella, and parts of El Raval with their "old Barcelona" aesthetic.
+The Barcelona areas that locals most commonly consider overhyped by foreign buyers are La Barceloneta, El Gotic, and El Raval, all in the Ciutat Vella district.

 By the way, we've written a blog article detailing the experience of buying a property as a foreigner in Barcelona.